jmriesen/rust-RSM/README.md

 ## Why RSM?
 I have always found language design interesting.
-When I learned M workings at Epic, I thought it seemed like a "simple" language and wondered if I could write an interpreter for it.
+When I was learning M workings at Epic, I thought it seemed like a "simple" language and wondered if I could write an interpreter for it.
 I quickly realized that M was not as simple as I assumed, especially when I tried to add indirection and goto support to my half-baked interpreter.
 Eventually I ended up poking around online looking at how other interpreters worked and found RSM.
 On a whim, I experimented with converting some of the code to Rust, and after a while the project became the main codebase I would use to try stuff out.